-- Financial statements of the Board: - are in accordance with the accounts and records of the authority; and comply with relevant Treasurer's instructions; and - comply with relevant accounting standards; and - present a true and fair view of the financial position of the authority at the end of the financial year and the result of its operations and cash flows for the financial year. - Internal controls employed by the Board over its financial reporting and its preparation of the financial statements have been effective throughout the financial year.
+- Financial statements of the Board: - are in accordance with the accounts and records of the authority; - comply with relevant Treasurer's instructions; - comply with relevant accounting standards; and - present a true and fair view of the financial position of the authority at the end of the financial year and the result of its operations and cash flows for the financial year. - Internal controls employed by the Board for the financial year over its financial reporting and its preparation of financial statements have been effective.

-Gregory Boulton AM PRESIDING MEMBER SA SUPERANNUATION BOARD
+Gregory Boulton AM PRESIDING MEMBER

+SA SUPERANNUATION BOARD